Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 Many people love index funds because they do not have to research or pick stocks.
 This lack of control can create moral and other hazards for investors.

-An index fund could hold stocks in companies in which investors have moral or philosophical objections.
+An index fund could hold stocks in companies whose products or practices investors have moral or philosophical objections to.
 An S&P 500 fund could own tobacco companies, gambling companies, distillers, brewers, companies that distribute offensive entertainment programs, oil companies, defense contractors, and companies that build weapons.
-An index could also hold stock in companies that engage in union-busting and outsourcing or companies that donate money to politicians people object to.
+An index could also hold stock in companies that engage in union-busting and outsourcing, or companies that donate money to politicians whom people object to.
 Many large American companies donate to politicians and organizations like the Republican and Democratic parties.

 You will be stuck with the index’s strategy.